-Who Caused this Mayhem?
+Who Caused this Meltdown?

-Most importantly the NFL starts again this weekend (OK exhibition games) which is great news (OK Mrs. C8j isn’t as happy as I am).
+Most importantly, the NFL starts again this weekend (OK, exhibition games), which is great news (OK, Mrs. C8j isn’t as happy as I am).
 Plenty of time to watch burly young men smash each other to pieces all in the name of entertainment, selling beer and making money!

 - My Jobs and Sunday’s best was it’s normal review of my tweets for the week as well as a biting commentary on the brewing financial frappuccino of crap.